livekit/components-js/docs/docs/generated-docs/react/component/gridlayout.md

 # GridLayout

-The GridLayout component displays the nested participants in a grid where every participants has the same size.
+The `GridLayout` component displays the nested participants in a grid where every participants has the same size.
+It also supports pagination if there are more participants than the grid can display.

 ## Import

 ```typescript
 import { GridLayout } from '@livekit/components-react';
 ```

+## Remarks

+To ensure visual stability when tiles are reordered due to track updates, the component uses the `useVisualStableUpdate` hook.

 ## Usage